New derived symmetries of some hyperk\"ahler varieties: Spherical functors

 which vanishes for $|m| \gg 0$ because $X$ is smooth.
-Similarly, $\Hom(B,A[k]) = 0$ for all $k$. \end{proof} Thus if $T_F$ were $T_\EE$ or a shift of it, one of the objects in \eqref{ploog_objects} would be orthogonal to $\im F$ and $\ker R$, hence would be zero, which is a contradiction.
+Similarly, $\Hom(B,A[k]) = 0$ for all $k$. \end{proof} Thus if $T_F$ were $\varphi(T_\E)$ or a shift of it, then one of the objects in \eqref{ploog_objects} would be orthogonal to the spanning class $\im F \cup \ker R$, hence would be zero, which gives a contradiction.

-In the introduction we observed that for the functor $F: D^b(S) \to D^b(S^{[2]})$ induced by the universal ideal sheaf, the twist $T_F$ is not generated by shifts, line bundles, automorphisms of $S^{[2]}$, or twists around $\PP^2$-objects, because these all preserve rank (up to sign) while $T_F$ sends the structure sheaf of a point to a rank-2 sheaf shifted by 2.
-Another known autoequivalence of $D^b(S^{[2]})$ is the following EZ-spherical twist: Consider the divisor
+In the introduction we observed that $T_F$ is not generated by shifts, line bundles, automorphisms of $S^{[2]}$, or twists around $\P^2$-objects, because these all preserve rank (up to sign) while $T_F$ sends the structure sheaf of a point to a rank-2 sheaf shifted by 2.
+Another known autoequivalence of $D^b(S^{[2]})$ is the following EZ-spherical twist \cite[Example 8.49(iv)]{huybrechts}: Consider